elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 SM in Socio - To give concrete shapes to the Sociological concepts so that they are understood in the same way by different people.
 Ensures that Sociology as a body of knowledge is systematised and is given a definite shape

 #### SM Elements Characteristics
-1. Perspectives and Problem Definition - Observation & Questioning - #Remaining
+1. Perspectives and Problem Definition - Observation & Questioning - Perspective provides a direction to the research.
+It is a set of assumptions based on existing knowledge
-2. Hypothesis Formulation -
+2. Hypothesis Formulation - Hypothesis is an untested statement about relationship of concept.
+It is subjected to generalisation to further the prediction process
-3. Information gathering using research methods & building causal explanations - Experimentation -
+3. Information gathering using research methods & building causal explanations - Experimentation - Relevant facts-data are collected by means of surveys, observations, etc.
-4. Interpretations of results, analysis, comparison, classification - Data Analysis -
+4. Interpretations of results, analysis, comparison, classification - Data Analysis - Collected data is converted to information to be interpreted for a wider consumption
-5. Theory Building - Conclusion -
+5. Theory Building - Conclusion - Sociological theory is a set of interrelated ideas that allow systematisation of knowledge of social world.
+This is used to make predictions about social system, if found to be repeatedly true then result into theories or general laws  #characteristics
+#Remaining #Eg

 #### SM Criticism
 1. Karl #Popper, The Logic of Scientific Discovery - Sci+SM face problem of Demarcation (what is Scientific and what is not, is subjective at times) Scientific principles are based on Probability and not Finality